protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 You can access and experiment with the same DAG builder from the video at [https://dag.ipfs.tech/](https://dag.ipfs.tech/)

-## A Brief DAG-PB Primer
+## The DAG-PB Format

+DAG-PB is a codec that describes the way that file data (binary) can be structured, similar to a JSON file, in a way that is built to be compatible with all data formats.

-The majority of data that passes through kubo (go-ipfs), js-ipfs, the IPFS gateways and various other IPFS nodes in existence, will be file data.
-This data uses the [**DAG-PB**](https://ipld.io/specs/codecs/dag-pb/) codec and **raw** block encoding to form graphs of IPLD blocks to represent the file data.
+The majority of data that passes through kubo (go-ipfs), js-ipfs, the IPFS gateways and various other IPFS nodes in existence uses the [**DAG-PB**](https://ipld.io/specs/codecs/dag-pb/) codec and **raw** block encoding to form graphs of IPLD blocks to represent the file data.

-DAG-PB is a protobuf based format that can only contain two things: a Byte array, and a list of named and sized links to other blocks.
+DAG-PB is a [protobuf based format](https://developers.google.com/protocol-buffers/docs/overview) that can only contain two things: a Byte array, and a list of named and sized links to other blocks.
 Those links are almost always to other DAG-PB blocks or raw leaf blocks.

 A typical DAG-PB block, represented as JSON, might look something like this: